 “When any true item becomes of value, a faux or artificial product is not far behind.” –Mary Beth Beuke “Genuine Vs. Artificial Sea Glass: Why It’s Important

 It is the mission of the North American Sea Glass Association (NASGA) to educate collectors and consumers about pure, natural sea glass.
-NASGA requires that its commercial members “leave sea glass in its natural state and do not create imitation sea glass; meaning that the sea glass will not be altered by, acid etching, sand blasting, tumbling, or by any other means so as to artificially replicate genuine sea glass.”
+NASGA requires that its Professional members “leave sea glass in its natural state and do not create imitation sea glass; meaning that the sea glass will not be altered by, acid etching, sand blasting, tumbling, or by any other means so as to artificially replicate genuine sea glass.”
 This article is provided to provide information to consumers in order to help identify some of the differences between genuine, imitation and altered sea glass.

 At the North American Sea Glass Festival and certain other festivals where noted, only genuine sea glass is allowed.
 At some events, craft glass and other altered sea glass is used and it is up to the consumer to determine what they’re buying.
-NASGA feels our commercial member artists who create only using genuine glass can’t compete with those using those much less expensive materials.
+NASGA feels our Professional member artists who create only using genuine glass can’t compete with those using those much less expensive materials.
 Ideally, as long as vendors at various regional sea glass and coastal festivals don’t label their items “pure,” “genuine,” or “wave-tumbled” sea glass it’s not a huge problem because essentially they can use any materials they want.
 But consumers should know what they’re buying.
 Sometimes it can be easy for people to tell the difference between real or tumbled glass, and sometimes it can’t, especially online.

 The number in manufacturers of artificial sea glass has grown in recent years as demand for pure sea glass has increased and its supply has dwindled.
 Beaches are overpicked, with more and more people hunting for sea glass.
 Entire businesses have been created in which “sea glass” is being created nowhere near the sea by savvy individuals with a good working knowledge of what real sea glass should look like.
 Some of the manufacturers of eco-friendly or “green” glass very clearly label their product this way and make it clear to consumers that what’s being purchased is not glass from the sea, and some do not.